1971 Major League Baseball season: Venues

 The Washington Senators would play their final game at Robert F. Kennedy Memorial Stadium on September 30 against the New York Yankees, relocating to Arlington, Texas at Arlington Stadium as the Texas Rangers for the start of the season.
 The game was even more notable in that, with the Senators leading the Yankees 7–5 in the top of the 9th inning with one out, fans proceeded to storm and vandalize the field, preventing the game from continuing.
 The Senators were forced to forfeit the game to the Yankees.

+Media

-Television coverage
+Television

 NBC was the exclusive national TV broadcaster of MLB, airing the weekend Game of the Week, the All-Star Game, both League Championship Series, and the World Series.